-On a daily basis, Dr. Fornoni can be found teaching medical students and mentoring several graduate students, post-doctoral fellows and the junior faculty.
-In addition, she conducts research, supervises a faculty of 18 people and sees patients both and in and out-patient setting.
+On a daily basis, Dr. Fornoni can be found teaching medical students and mentoring several graduate students, post-doctoral fellows and junior faculty members.
+In addition, she conducts research and her discoveries are now translating into clinical trials.
+She sees patients in both the inpatient and outpatient setting at multiple hospitals.
 Many people travel specifically to see Dr. Fornoni and she proudly oversees the care of a growing number of international patients.

 Dr. Fornoni is extremely proud of her professional accomplishments, which include the discovery of new drugs being developed for the cure of chronic kidney disease.
 Her groundbreaking research is being marketed worldwide and her work has been featured in over a hundred publications.
 Furthermore in 2016, the esteemed doctor was the recipient of the Chicago Award and the ASCI Award, Chicago.